pytest-dev/pytest/doc/en/customize.rst

 Change which files are added to sys.path
 -----------------------------------------------

-To tell pytest which files you want it to run your tests against place both your pytest.ini file and a conftest.py file in a directory above both your test folder and source folder.
-By having a conftest.py in the root directory of your project, you can tell pytest to modify your sys.path when it runs to include all submodules below the root of your project.
+If you place a conftest.py file in the root directory of your project (as determined by pytest, see above.) pytest will run tests against the code below that directory by adding it to your sys.path instead of running against your installed code.

+You may find yourself wanting to do this if you ran `python setup.py install` to set up your project, as opposed to `python setup.py develop` or any of the package manager equivalents.
+Installing with develop in a virtual environment is recommended over using the conftest.py pattern.

 How to change command line options defaults
 ------------------------------------------------